hieplpvip/SidecarEnabler/README.md

 As the check is done only on macOS side, there's no need to patch iPadOS (i.e. jailbreaking is not required).

-### Warnings
+### Notes

-Apple must have their reasons for disabling Sidecar on old devices (e.g. lack of HEVC encoder/decoders).
-SidecarEnabler only disables the check.
-It doesn't workaround problems caused by incompatible hardware.
+- Use a cable if wireless connection doesn't work for you (error 32002).
+- SidecarEnabler only remove the check.
+It doesn't fix any hardware-related problems:
+  + Apple disables Sidecar on Broadwell and older CPUs because those CPUs doesn't have built-in support for HEVC.
+Sidecar can still work but you will get some graphical glitches or stutter.
+  + Sidecar may not work on iGPU-less systems (see [this](https://github.com/AMD-OSX/bugtracker/issues/1)).

-If you have problems with Sidecar, [Duet Display](https://www.duetdisplay.com/) may be a better choice.
+- If you have problems with Sidecar, [Duet Display](https://www.duetdisplay.com/) may be a better choice.

 ### Credits
 - [Apple](https://www.apple.com) for macOS